95. Why it’s important job hunters find their niche.

-I remember being in your shoes as a job hunter and thinking that I shouldn't need to niche down.
+I remember being in your shoes as a job hunter and thinking that I shouldn’t need to niche down.
 Even as I started my business, I was challenged both by my close friends and advisors to present my coaching more broadly.
-At first, I didn't think that I needed to niche down my business.
-I thought that niching was for other people.
+At first, I didn’t think that I needed to niche down my business.
+I felt that niching was for other people.
 I was wrong.
 Thank goodness I took the risk!

 But what is a niche?

-- Something that comes naturally to you.
+- It is something that comes naturally to you.